hannutt/MsgBoard/README.md

-Project keywords: Axios, React-Frontend, Node.js-Backend, MySQL, CSS, HTML, Bootstrap 5
+Project keywords: Axios, React-Frontend, Node.js-Backend, MySQL, CSS, HTML, Bootstrap 5, Font awesome

 A React application with a Node.js backend and a MySQL database.
 The main purpose of this app is to emulate message board and discussion forums.